 There is an official record you live at your address

-This improves your credit score, as lenders can easily identify where you live by accessing the electoral roll.
+This improves your credit score, as lenders can quickly confirm your address.

 This can be especially useful if you’re thinking about trying to get a mortgage to buy your first home.
-A common complaint from people who find it hard to prove to a mortgage lender that they’ll be able to make regular mortgage payments is that they have been paying rent regularly, many for a very long time.
+A common complaint from people who find it hard to prove to a mortgage lender that they’ll be able to make regular mortgage payments is that they have been paying rent regularly, often for many years.